alephium/docs/docs/dapps/getting-started.md

 mkdir test
 ```

-and add this minimal test: `test/token.test.ts`
+and create the `test/token.test.ts` minimalistic test file with the following contents:

 ```typescript
 import { web3, Project, addressFromContractId } from '@alephium/web3'